Restream/reindexer-py/README.md

 #### Arguments:
-    namespace (string): A name of a namespace timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation
+    namespace (string): A name of a namespace timeout (`datetime.timedelta`): Optional timeout for performing a server-side operation.
+        Minimum 1 millisecond, if set to a value less, it corresponds to disabling the timeout.
+        A value of 0 disables the timeout (default value)

 #### Raises:
     ConnectionError: Raises with an error message when Reindexer instance is not initialized yet